-With that being said, the findings of this trial indicate that the consequences of caffeine habituation can potentially be offset by utilizing a higher dose.
+With that being said, the findings of this trial indicate that caffeine habituation can potentially be offset by utilizing a higher dose.

-In another study featuring a within-subject design, 18 active college students completed a 12 x 30-meter sprint test with 35-second rest intervals between sprints to test the ergogenic effect of caffeine.
+In another study featuring a within-subject design, 18 active college students completed a 12 x 30-meter sprint test to test the ergogenic effect of caffeine.
 The subjects were classified as caffeine naive (~27.66 mg/day) and habitual users (~314.80 mg/day).

 Subjects were randomized to receive 6 mg/kg body mass of caffeine mixed in a sports drink or a placebo (plain sports drink) one hour prior to testing.
 The dose of supplementation equated to 425.57 mg on average and this was above all of the participants’ normal caffeine consumption.

 At the end of the trial, it was found that caffeine supplementation led to faster mean sprint times, though only sprints three and five out of 12 reached significance.
 In addition, no significant difference was found in the fastest individual sprint times with caffeine ingestion between caffeine naive and habitual consumers.